dwyl/phoenix-liveview-chat-example/README.md

 ![image](https://user-images.githubusercontent.com/6057298/142921586-2ed0e7b4-c2a1-4cd2-ab87-154ff4e9f4d8.png)

-If the message is saved without any errors the tuple `{:noreply, socket}` is returned.
-If you reload the page you should be able to see the messages created:
+If the message is saved without any errors, we are creating a new changeset which contains the name from the form to avoid people to enter their name again in the form, and we assign the new changeset to the socket.

 ![image](https://user-images.githubusercontent.com/6057298/142921871-2feb20c2-906e-4640-8781-f8ea776dc05b.png)